-The neighbourhood of King’s Cross is one of the most rapidly-changing parts of London.
-For many visitors to London, this area is the gateway to the city, and, with increasing residential development here, King’s Cross is becoming home to more and more Londoners as well.
+The neighbourhood of King’s Cross is changing rapidly.
+For many visitors to London, this area is the gateway to the city, and, with the ongoing residential development, King’s Cross is fast becoming home to an increasing number of Londoners.
 Thanks to regeneration around the two train stations of St Pancras and King’s Cross, the area’s former reputation for seedy city life is being shed, in favour of a new identity as one of London’s newest and most vibrant cultural quarters.
 The jewel in the crown of this re-imagined area is Granary Square, a popular civic space behind King’s Cross station and the location of the new campus of Central Saint Martin’s Art College.

 There’s something for everyone in King’s Cross.
 Once just the home of the mainline railway station and tube station, it’s been transformed into a residential neighbourhood bursting with shops, restaurants, parks and open spaces.
 The location, the connections, the canal-side setting, the rich and varied heritage, an exciting cultural scene, a thriving business community, and a strong sense of local community teamed with opportunities to keep fit and active puts King’s Cross on the map.

 Camley Street Natural park is an urban nature reserve covering two acres of land in the middle of one of London’s most densely populated areas.
 It’s situated right on the banks of Regent’s Canal and was created from an old Coal Yard in 1984.
 Check out Viewpoint – a floating platform providing peaceful spot to pause and take in views of the canal and the park.Website